GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/overview/index.md

 description: An overview of the purpose of Chrome Extensions and how they're developed.
 ---

-This page provides a very brief introduction to what extensions are and how you can make a trivial one.
+This page provides a brief introduction to Chrome extensions and walks through the creation of a "Hello, World!" extension.

-## About extensions
+## About extensions {: #intro }

 Extensions are small software programs that customize the browsing experience.
 They let users tailor Chrome functionality and behavior in many ways, providing things like: